Guntars123/Guntars123/README.md

 traditional bank accounts and investment accounts.
 It enables users to manage their bank accounts, perform transactions, and buy or sell cryptocurrencies.
-The application is built using Laravel framework, utilizes MySQL, and integrates multiple APIs to enhance functionality and enable seamless data integration.
+The application is built using Laravel framework, utilizes MySQL, and integrates multiple APIs to enhance functionality and enable seamless data integration.[Click here to browse page by yourself](https://ib-project-1.000webhostapp.com)

 ### [Article_page](https://github.com/Guntars123/ArticlePage)
 A dynamic article page built with PHP and follows the MVC (Model-View-Controller) pattern, ensuring a well-structured and maintainable codebase.
 It incorporates a robust routing system to handle different URL requests and leverages a cache system to enhance performance and optimize data retrieval.